-- Connect the FTDI adapter cable with the right polarity (Black wire usually is the "ground" wire), or use mini-USB cable in case of USB port is present on board. - Start the GUI, select correct COM-port from the list, and click "Connect".
+- Connect the mini-USB cable - Start the GUI, select correct COM-port from the list, and click "Connect".
 After the connection is established, all board settings and profiles will be loaded into the GUI.
 You can re-load the current board parameters anytime by clicking the "READ" button. - After adjusting parameters in the GUI you should write them to the controller board by clicking the "WRITE" button.
 Only the current profile parameters will be saved to the board.
-To return to the default settings push the "RESET TO DEFAULTS" button. - To choose a different profile (with different settings) select it from the list of profiles (located in the upper right corner of the GUI window).
-You can store different settings as three different profiles onto the controller board.
-You can switch profiles saved on the board by choosing the profile in the GUI or by pressing the MENU button on the controller board.
+To return to the default settings select from menu "Board" "Reset to defaults".
+This command restores default setting for active profile only and does not affect general settings and calibration data.
+To completely restore factory setting, choose "Board" "Erase EEPROM" command.
+This command erases all settings in all profiles, and all calibration data. - To choose a different profile (with different settings) select it from the list of profiles (located in the upper right corner of the GUI window).
+You can store different settings as 5 different profiles onto the controller board.
+You can switch profiles saved on the board, by choosing the profile in the GUI, by pressing the hardware MENU button, or from RC transmitter.
+You can give names to profile to better distinguish them.
+Custom names are stored in the GUI settings (starting from 2.41 version, names are stored in the board, too).

-Remember that some settings are common for all profiles and can not be saved on a per profile basis.
-Parameters such as sensor orientation, hardware configuration, RC inputs, and motors outs are the same across all profiles.
+Remember that some settings are common for all profiles and can not be saved on a per-profile basis.
+Parameters such as sensor orientation, hardware configuration, RC inputs, and motors outs are the same across all profiles and are called "general" settings further.

-GUI Blocks
+GUI overview